Yes, pork rinds are keto-friendly and used widely by people on low-carb diets.

 - Keto recipes and examples

-- What brands and flavors to buy
+- What brands and flavors to buy at the grocery store and online

 - How many pork rinds can you eat on keto?